miikanissi/miikanissi.com/content/posts/website-with-emacs.md

 **NOTE**: I am no longer using this setup for my website.

-In this post I will briefly go over my setup of using [Emacs Org-mode](https://orgmode.org/) for managing and publishing my blog website.
+In this post, I will briefly go over my setup of using [Emacs Org-mode](https://orgmode.org/) for managing and publishing my blog website.

 ## Workflow

-I write all of my posts and static sites in Org-mode within Emacs and when I want to update my site I run a custom publishing function which exports Org-mode files into html.
+I write all of my posts and static sites in Org-mode within Emacs and when I want to update my site I run a custom publishing function which exports Org-mode files into HTML.
 My custom function also creates a sitemap for my blog posts and an RSS feed.

 ## Setup

-My setup is in my Emacs configuration file which you can find in its entirety from my [GitHub](https://github.com/miikanissi/dotfiles/tree/master/.emacs.d/).
+My setup is in my Emacs configuration file, which you can find in its entirety from my [GitHub](https://github.com/miikanissi/dotfiles/tree/master/.emacs.d/).

 ### File Structure